A Teacup Maltese is exactly what the name implies – a really small Maltese dog breed… 4lb of Maltese puppy to be precise!

 Grooming a Maltese Dog

-Most of the time, this toy dog will be clipped into what is known as the “puppy cut”, where the coat is short – less than an inch long.
+Most of the time, a Teacup Maltese will be clipped into what is known as the “puppy cut”, where the coat is short – less than an inch long.

 This type of coat requires very little maintenance, other than brushing every week or so.